jahedMs/jahedMs.github.io/README.md

 ### Do People Hold More Prejudice Towards Bisexual Singles?

-- We asked people to rate single people with different sexual orientation backgrounds and found they hold more prejudice towards bisexual single people than gay/lesbian single people
+- We asked people to rate single people with different sexual orientation backgrounds and found that people's assumptions about bisexual single people are more negative than gay/lesbian single people
 - This prejudice primarily comes from non-single people
 - The belief that bisexual people have more choices of potential dating partners partially explains the rating